HaibinLai/HaibinLai.github.io/_pages/about_back.md

 # Abstract

-In this paper, we present Haibin, a  system researcher dedicated in High Performance Computing(HPC).
 I am a Junior Turing Class student at SUSTech, majoring in Computer Science.
 Problem-solving is my lifelong delight.
 I am currently participating in research in the fields of Distributed Computing, GPU Computing, and High Performance Computing at the SUSTech HPC-Lab.

 <!-- I have published 0 papers in system area. <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->